MattCCC/simplest-react-store/README.md

         state: State,
         newUserData: Partial<State["user"]>
     ) {
-        // In case of objects it works like a standard reducer return { user: { ...state.user, ...newUserData } };
+        // For objects it works like a standard reducer.
+It is advisable for nested objects
+        // Your new changes will be simply merged with current user state return { user: { ...state.user, ...newUserData } };
     },
 };